openlayers/docs/library/layers.rst

 The Vector Layer is the basis of the advanced geometry support in OpenLayers.
 Classes like GML and WFS subclass from the Vector layer.
 When creating features in JavaScript code, using the Vector layer directly is likely a good way to go.

+As of OpenLayers 2.7, development has begun on extending the Vector Layer to have additional capabilities for loading data, to replace the large number of layer subclasses.
+This work on Strategy and Protocol classes is designed to make it easier to interact with data from remote datasources.
+For more information on Protocols and Strategies, see the OpenLayers API documentation.

 For API information, see the `Vector Layer API Docs`_.